 Evolve by Joint Dynamics offers a multidisciplinary approach to women’s fitness.
-Headed by women’s health expert and physiotherapist Jenny Fielding, the team of eleven offers services from osteopathy to personal training to physiotherapy to pilates and mental health support.
+Headed by women’s health expert and physiotherapist Jenny Fielding, the team offers services from osteopathy to personal training to physiotherapy to Pilates and mental health support.
 They’ve made it their mission to create a welcoming space and community that empowers women to talk about physical and emotional wellness needs, so that they know how, when and where to seek support or guidance.

 Limitless combines functional medicine and strength training to provide a more holistic approach to women’s fitness.
 They look at everything from your training, to sleep, nutrition and your gut health because they want to transform your health for life, and not just for a photo.
 Contact their head coach, Tricia Yap, one of Hong Kong’s most respected trainers, and FMCA certified under The Institute for Functional Medicine, for more information.

 Limitless, 12/F, 86-90 Wellington Street, Central, Hong Kong, www.limitlessgym.com.hk

 More Prenatal Yoga, Pilates And Fitness Classes In Hong Kong